BUGS-NYU/TerminalWorkshop/README.md

 		Exit nano with Control+X (control is also known as Ctrl or ^, so ^X), y, then Enter
 	```

 - [ ] We also need a new text file named “report_” and your name, like “report_nadiradewji.txt”.
-Write your NYU email inside and delete the similar file that already exists.
+Then delete the similar file that already exists.

 	```
 	$ touch report_name.txt
-	$ nano report_name.txt
 	$ rm report_nadiradewji.txt
 	```
 ____________________